 To find the fish, head over to the northern point of the beach.
 Walk out into the ocean near the old Hotel Bora Bora (this hotel closed down in 2008).

-Another part of Matira Beach which is great for snorkeling is at Matira Point on the eastern portion of the beach.
+Another part of Matira Beach that I found to be great for snorkeling was at Matira Point on the eastern portion of the beach.

-The water here is super calm and really clear so it’s ideal for everyone including beginners and children.
+I loved that the water here was super calm and really clear so it’s ideal for everyone including beginners and children.

 Tip: Bring some water shoes when snorkeling in Bora Bora to help protect your feet.
 Sometimes the coral can be sharp.